If you bought a car using finance between 2007 and 2024 you could be owed compensation.

 What happens if my claim is rejected?

-If your claim is rejected, we will review the lenders decision and inform you whether we are able to escalate your case to the Financial Ombudsman Service who will investigate this further.
+If your claim is rejected, we will review the lender's decision and inform you whether we are able to escalate your case to the Financial Ombudsman Service who will investigate this further.